assembler-institute/ETL-Episode_III/README.md

 4. Navigate to the repository folder.
 5. Open the notebook files (*.ipynb) to explore the code examples and exercises.

 ## Usage

 - The `1-Data_Transformation_Storage.ipynb` notebook provides examples of data transformation and storage using ETL techniques.
 - The `2-Exercises.ipynb` notebook contains exercises for practicing ETL concepts.

+## Solutions

+Solutions can be found in the 'solutions' branch.

 ## Contributors